-There are two types of hair on Cashmere goat, the outer coat and underdown hair.
+There are two types of hair on Cashmere goat, the outer coat, and underdown hair.
 Outer coat is not of use.
-The underdown is combed few times more till the fine raw Cashmere is extracted.
-The raw Cashmere is then arranged according to the color, texture and length.
-Longer fibres are considered of better quality.
-The raw material with diameter not more than 0.019mm is known as Cashmere.
+The Underdown is combed a few times more till the fine raw Cashmere is extracted.
+The raw Cashmere is then arranged according to the color, texture, and length.
+Longer fibers are considered of better quality.
+The raw material with a diameter not more than 0.019mm is known as Cashmere.

 Quality of Cashmere

-Although the quality of all Cashmere is same, the weight and thickness of Cashmere goes on increasing with the increase in number of ply.
-Cashmere item price increases with the increase in number of ply used to prepare the product.
+Although the quality of all Cashmere is same, the weight and thickness of Cashmere go on increasing with the increase in a number of ply.
+Cashmere item price increases with the increase in a number of ply used to prepare the product.